orfeio/orfeio/git.md

 4. Stage the initial files.
 5. Commit the staged files.
 6. Add a remote repository named `origin` with the corresponding GitHub repository information.
+7. Push changes to the remote GitHub repository.